ACK alert management

 Symptoms

-An Out of Memory (OOM) error can be triggered at the node level or the container cgroup level.
+An out-of-memory (OOM) event can be triggered at either the node level or the container cgroup level.

 • Cause:

-• Container cgroup-level OOM: The Pod's actual memory usage exceeds its configured memory limits, so the cgroup terminates it.
+• Container cgroup-level OOM: The Pod's memory usage exceeds its configured limits, causing Kubernetes to terminate it.

-• Node-level OOM: This occurs when a node's memory is exhausted.
-Common causes include running too many Pods without resource limits (requests/limits) or high memory consumption by non-Kubernetes processes.
+• Node-level OOM: Typically occurs when too many Pods without resource limits run on the node, or non-Kubernetes processes consume excessive memory.

-When a process inside a Pod exits unexpectedly, ACK attempts to restart the Pod.
-If the Pod repeatedly fails to reach a ready state after multiple restarts, its status becomes CrashLoopBackOff.
-Follow these steps to troubleshoot the issue:
+When a process inside a Pod exits unexpectedly, ACK restarts it.
+If the Pod repeatedly fails to stabilize, it enters CrashLoopBackOff.
+Troubleshoot as follows:

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.